 Part of the motion capture system involves attaching tiny light-emitting diodes to each finger (shown here).
 Light from the diodes are then detected by the motion capture cameras mounted above the participant.
-As the fingers move upwards and downwards on the tap pad, the camera records the movement of the diodes.
-After the experiment, recorded velocities and accelerations of each tapping movement undergo detailed analysis.
+As the fingers move upwards and downwards, the camera records the movement of the diodes.
+After the experiment, recorded velocities and accelerations of each movement undergo detailed analysis.

 Computers used at the laboratory workstations are capable of running numerous operating systems and data analysis programs.